Queso Dip with Chorizo

 Storing and Reheating

-Make sure to store leftover queso blanco dip in the refrigerator in an airtight food storage container.
+• Make sure to store leftover queso blanco dip in the refrigerator in an airtight food storage container.
 Properly stored, it should last up to 4 days.

-I do not recommend reheating queso in the microwave!
+• I do not recommend reheating queso in the microwave!
 The best way to reheat it is on the stove-top or in the oven.
 On stove-top, reheat queso over medium-low heat just until heated through.
 Make sure to stir often.
 In the oven, reheat it in an oven-safe baking dish or a skillet at 325°F, just until heated through.
 Note that reheating in the oven will take longer.

-Can I make it in the Crockpot?
+Can I make this queso in a Crockpot?

 PIN THIS RECIPE FOR LATER